Introduction

 The integral portion of #eq-2 is now simplified, but we must not forget the multipliers.

-Our final step is to find CC using our original equation,
+Our final step is to find C C C using our original equation,

 This integral evaluates to 0.
 The derivation is left as an exercise to the reader.